SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

          - *Weight*: A number indicating the relative importance of the node.
 The higher the number, the more important the node, which determines where it is displayed in the graph (depending on the layout settings).

-         - *Shapes*: Select a different shape in the drop-down box to customize the node shape.
+         - *Shape*: Select a different shape in the drop-down box to customize the node shape.
 By default, no shape is used.
 You can also select *Custom* in the drop-down box in order to get additional options that allow you to create a fully customized shape instead of one of the available presets.
 Click the circle to the right of the drop-down box to select a custom color for the shape.

-         - *Visual*: Chose if the node should contain either an *image* or an *icon*.
+         - *Visual*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
+Choose whether to show an icon or custom image within the node shape.

-           - *Icon*: In case of an icon as *visual*, select a different icon in the drop-down box to customize the icon shown within the node shape.
+         - *Icon*: Select a different icon from the dropdown box to customize the icon shown within the node shape.
 Click the circle to the right of the box to select a custom color.
+From DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->, this setting is only available if the *Visual* setting is set to *Icon*.

-           - *Image*: In case of an image as *visual*, provide the link to the image.
+         - *Image*: Only available if the *Visual* setting is set to *Image*.
+Enter a custom image link.

          - *Label*: Select the column to use as the label for the node.

-         - *Size*: Define how big the node should be.
+         - *Size*: From DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->, use the slider to adjust the size of the node, with a minimum of 1 px and a maximum of 100 px (Default: 48 px).
+Prior to DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6, select whether the node should be small, medium-sized, or large.

-         - *Enable tooltip*: Can be toggled on or off when the URL option *showAdvancedSettings=true* is used.
-When toggled off, no tooltip will appear when hovering over a node.
+         - *Enable tooltip*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
+This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
+When this option is enabled, a tooltip appears when hovering the mouse pointer over a node.
+This setting is enabled by default.

-         - *Show metric*: Can be toggled on or off when the URL option *showAdvancedSettings=true* is used.
-When toggled off, the metric that determines the conditional color of the node will not be displayed underneath the node.
+         - *Show metric*: Available from DataMiner 10.3.0 [CU15]/10.4.0 [CU3]/10.4.6 onwards<!--RN 39417-->.
+This setting is only available when the parameter *showAdvancedSettings=true* is added to the URL.
+When this option is enabled, the metric that determines the conditional color of the node will not be displayed underneath the node.

       1. If you want to visualize some nodes differently for the same query, under *Override nodes*, click *Add override*, specify a filter, and configure the nodes as detailed above.